Exploring Tanzania

 Most of us understand the idea of the food chain in the natural world (this one eats that one and so on and so forth), but are you aware of the 10 percent rule?

-The 10 percent rule suggests that as energy is passed from producers to consumers, the bulk of that energy is lost to life processes (like movement or heat production, reproduction, or waste).
-Only about 10 percent is transferred from one “link” to another.
-This reality keeps food chains short (maybe five levels?).
-It also explains why a healthy food system will have lots of producers but only a few top predators.
+In ecology, the 10 percent rule suggests that as energy is passed from producers (plants) to consumers (animals), the bulk of that energy—roughly 90%—is lost to life processes such as movement, heat production, reproduction, or waste.
+Only about 10 percent of energy is successfully transferred from one trophic level to the next.

-The clean-up crew pictured below is a critical last stop for energy transfer in the Tanzanian grasslands.
+The clean-up crew pictured above is a critical last stop for energy transfer in the Tanzanian grasslands.
 Scavengers and decomposers break down the last scraps of carcasses (often inedible to others) and release it back into soil.
 Plants absorb the nutrients from the soil and the cycle begins again (cue the “Circle of Life” tune from Disney’s Lion King).

 This system of the food chain is hinted at in Psalm 104.
 Contemplate these edible bits from vss 27-31: